What are Structured Study Sessions (SSS)?

 At the end of the term, we will ask you for a list of final marks for your course.
 The data will be used for research and program development only; individual student identities will not be revealed and student privacy will be protected.
 We will also ask for your assistance in sending out an invitation to the class to participate in an evaluation survey where students are asked for feedback on the study sessions.

 How is the SSS Coach different from a Teaching Assistant?

 The SSS Coach is responsible for attending your lectures and preparing study session material based on the material covered in class.
 The point of having the student re-attend lectures for this course is not for their own revision of the material, but rather to give them context in which to design the study session material as well as be able to jog students' memories, i.e. "Remember when the prof said such-and-such in class?"

 The SSS Coach is *not* involved with grading or marking of student work.
 The SSS Coach is a Peer Mentor, and is a "friendly face" and is more approachable to students because of their separation from any evaluation.

 SSSs are held at regularly scheduled times throughout the week, usually 3h/week.
 The SSS Coach will discourage students from attending SSSs as a substitute for class.

-About a week before the start of term, the ULC will take care of details such as coordinating SSS times that work with the SSS Coach's schedule, booking rooms, and providing photocopier access.
-The SSS Coach will also have regular office hours at the ULC when they can prepare study session material.
+About a week before the start of term, the SLS will take care of details such as coordinating SSS times that work with the SSS Coach's schedule, booking rooms, and providing photocopier access.
+The SSS Coach will also have regular office hours at the SLS when they can prepare study session material.

 How do the student SSS Coaches benefit from this program?